Jose Domingo Medrano

 Jose Domingo Medrano (born 4 August 1920) graduated from the National University in San Salvador and was a famous doctor in El Salvador from 1961-1986.
 He was a member of the Salvadorean Drug Administration and patented over 10 medical products.
-After an accident which burned most of his body, he left his fortune to the San Miguel and Rosales Hospital Burn Centres.
+After an accident which burned most of his body, he left his fortune to the San Miguel and Rosales Hospital Burn Centers.